realeroberto/bashlets/README.md

 ## Extensions

-There is a growing corpus of additional packages available at [Bashlet Packages](https://github.com/bashlets).
+There is a growing corpus of additional packages available.
 To install package `package` just do

         $ bashlets install -D package